 Hopefully your wedding photography is one of your top priorities.
 That old cliche that your wedding photos are the one thing that holds the memories after the wedding day has finished is true.
 Like wedding venues, professional wedding photographers book out 12+ months in advance.
 When you find a wedding photographer’s work you love, you will want to secure them asap.

 5. Book in your engagement photography session

-Then you will want to announce your engagement to family and friends, and what better way to celebrate getting engaged than with a fun engagement photography session with your partner.
-Its a lovely way to connect with your partner and express how excited you both are about your future journey together as a family.
-Then you can use your engagement photos either on a printed card or as a digital announcement over Facebook or Instagram to tell your family and friends.
+Naturally you will want to announce your engagement to family and friends, and what better way to celebrate getting engaged than with a fun engagement photography session with your partner.
+Its a lovely way to connect with your partner and express how excited you both are about your future journey together.
 You can also use your engagement photos for Save The Date cards so your wedding guests can set aside the wedding date in their calendars.

 The next few months while you are planning your wedding are going to be stressful, exciting, and full of emotions, just try not to lose track of the end goal – you are marrying your soulmate.
 My bonus tip for getting through the planning of your wedding would be, make sure you plan regular romantic date nights with your fiance but make sure you leave the wedding discussions out of the conversation and make it about the two of you connecting.

 Great news, there’s a stack more tips from where this article came from!